Mr-Headset-Joy/Mr-Headset-Joy/README.md

 Hi, I’m @Mr-Headset-Joy

-I’m currently a stedent in the Masters of Applied Data Science (MADS) program at the University of Michigan.
+I’m currently a student in the Masters of Applied Data Science (MADS) program at the University of Michigan.

 How to reach me: jado@umich.edu